 In doing so I would call upon you seriously to observe how far it may be said that Christian uprightness has been restored by your answer; and I would draw the attention of my reader

-| Geneva, 1852.
+¦ Geneva, 1852.

 {287}

-to some grave omissions which regard what lies at the bottom of the question&#8212;omissions which touch the truth that the word of God puts before our consciences&#8212;without however entering upon the controversy afresh.
+to some grave omissions which regard what lies at the bottom of the question -- omissions which touch the truth that the word of God puts before our consciences -- without however entering upon the controversy afresh.
 Then I would prove where we are with regard to some points to which I have just alluded, such as the apostasy, and others besides.
 This is my special object in taking up my pen.